EdgarBolivar/UM-robotics-makeathon/Projects/Measuring Rehabilitation Outcomes with OpenPose/README.md

 # Resources
 1. [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
 1. Webcam 1080P HD.
-1. RPi-4 (?)

 # Constraints
 1. Develop the tool for Windows 10/8.
 Our alpha test will be to deploy our tool at the UM-Orthotics and Prosthetic Center ([UMOPC](https://www.uofmhealth.org/our-locations/south-industrial-op)).
 The UMOPC will have access only to Windows machines.
-(Optional, it may be possible to use a debian-based system.
-Ask your mentor about the possibility of implementation in RPi-4.)